OpenDDS/OpenDDS/performance-tests/bench/README.md

   - `--pretty`: Write the JSON output of `--prealloc-scenario-output` with indentation.

+  - `--debug-alloc`: Print out a debug version of what is saved with `--prealloc-scenario-out` and exit.

   - `--prealloc-scenario-in PATH`: Take result of `--prealloc-scneario-out` and use that to run the scenario instead of discovering nodes.
 This might fail if the nodes go offline after the preallocated scenario is saved.